 If your organisation offers enhanced contractual pay to people on Maternity Leave, this is included in the wage costs and your employer will be able to claim this through the Job Retention Scheme.
 The same principles apply for contractual adoption pay, paternity pay and shared parental leave.

 Yes, if you are unable to work because you have caring responsibilities resulting from COVID-19, you can be furloughed.

 If you are on a zero hours contract; you meet the definition of ‘employee’ and you are earning more than an average of £118 per week under that contract (known as the Lower Earnings Limit), then you will be on the PAYE system.

-The scheme covers everybody who was on the PAYE system through a company on or 30th October 2020.
-This means you are eligible for the scheme.
+The scheme covers everybody who was on the PAYE system by the deadline date.
+If you are registered for PAYE this means you are eligible for the scheme.

 If your pay varies and you’ve been employed (or engaged by an employment business in the case of agency workers) for a full year, employers will claim for the higher of either: